prasasatbumi/TUGAS1-PuhSepuh/README.md

 }
 ```

-Back to mongodb container, insert multiple document from `data.json` into a collection in database.
+Back to mongodb container running in `Command Prompt`, insert multiple document from `data.json` into a collection in database.
 For example:
 ```
 use myNewDatabase
 db.myCollection.insertMany([